Pre-Dentistry at UH Mānoa

 There are three general steps in applying to dental schools: the primary application, the secondary application, and the interview.
 A sample application timeline process can be viewed here.

 1. Primary applications must be filed with the Associated American Dental Schools Application Service (AADSAS), which is a centralized application system that opens in mid May for applicants to begin filling out the application.
 AADSAS begins accepting application submissions in early June.
-It includes a personal statement.
+It includes a personal statement (4500 characters).
 Once the application is complete, AADSAS forwards it to whichever schools the student has designated.
 The AADSAS application fee is about $245 for the first dental school and $99 for each additional dental school designation.
 For schools with rolling admission, submit your primary application as early as possible.

 2. Secondary applications or supplementary forms are specific to individual dental schools.
 Schools may include these applications in the AADSAS application.
 Other schools may send these applications after they have received the AADSAS application.
-Both frequently request additional information, essays, and letters of recommendation, and/or fees.
+Both frequently request additional information, essays, letters of recommendation, and/or fees.
 Some schools may even screen applicants before the applications or forms are sent out.
 However, secondary applications and supplementary forms differ in that the latter is not a formal application.
 Most fees are $35 or more and change from year to year, depending on the applicant numbers.
 For more information about secondary applications, click here.

 3. Interviews: After reviewing the primary and secondary applications (or supplementary forms), dental schools invite promising applicants to interview.
 Applicants are responsible for all costs incurred while interviewing, including airfare, lodging, ground transportation, professional attire, and meals.
 To learn more about interviews, attend our upcoming interview-related orientations and workshops here.
 For sample interview questions click here.
 Check out this article on Interview Preparation, published in the ADEA Go Dental Newsletter.